toitlang/jaguar/README.md

 You can also install using `go install`.
 First you'll need to have a [Go development environment](https://go.dev) properly set up  and remember to add `$HOME/go/bin` or `%USERPROFILE%\go\bin` to your `PATH`.
-Using that you can install the `jag` command line tool using:
+Using that you can install the `jag` command line tool through:

 ``` sh
 go install github.com/toitlang/jaguar/cmd/jag@latest